Copyright © 1998, 2015 by Jim Hull

 among these are several that house network primetime situation

-middle-class African-American family.
-The show has aired more than
+of a middle-class African-American family.
+The show has aired

-200 episodes, making it one of the longest-running comedies of all
+more than 200 episodes, making it one of the longest-running

-time.
-It was to the cavernous Stage 10 that I presented myself, at
+comedies of all time.
+It was to the cavernous Stage 10 that I

 That week, the writers on "Family Matters" had included a beer-hall scene that required the services of dancers versed in the polka.
 That's how I got the job: my ex-dance director, coordinator for this scene, recruited me.
 Twenty dancers - ten men, ten women - sat tensely, expectantly, alongside several other actors on bleacher-style seats that ran along one wall.
 They were filling out W-2 forms.